Cockpit on Raspberry Pi: The Ultimate Monitoring Tool

 Cockpit is an open-source, lightweight system monitoring tool typically used to monitor the health of Linux servers.
 Its web-based GUI interface gives users access to all relevant system statistics and easy access to the terminal.

-Several system monitoring tools are already available for Raspberry Pi.
+There are already many ways to monitor your Raspberry Pi without the terminal.
 However, Cockpit outperforms them in its modular and lightweight architecture, and easy integration with multiple Linux-based servers through the same dashboard.

 Download the free PDF, keep it open, and stop wasting time on Google.